 Different studies stated that first ten years of life can completely change the long-term commitment that a child can get with physical activities.
 Kids need at least one hour of physical activity a day, but only one out of five kids reach it.

 She got in touch with the ISD of Austin, Texas, and got in a strategic alliance with Paul Carrozza, owner of a sports store.
 They expected around 200 middle school kids on Marathon Kids’ first year, but over 1.600 got on board with the project.

 Today, over 25 years later, over two million and a half kids have been part of the platform; and it also has Nike’s sponsorship.
 They aspire to keep working as long as there is a single person trying to overcome their obstacles in terms of movements or health.

-The main challenge was to expand the idea of a healthier lifestyle to different communities.
+The main challenge was how to expand the idea of a healthier lifestyle to different communities.
 This project had to consider factors such as measure of progress or goals, who gets involved, and which precautions should be taken to guarantee childrens’ safety.

+In order to achieve this, the team developed a solid structure that allowed the project to reach its best: a solid base that enabled data storage, strong metrics and eased every member’s commitment.
 That’s where the team got fully involved to create the support this project deserved.
+It involved from AWS’ Cloud Provider until Google Analytics; with advanced-guard languages such as Node.js, React, and React Navite for mobiles.
 We took care of each of the types of participants of this platform, paying special attention to Marathon Kids’ core values, such as movement, fun and freedom.

 It also includes spaces to foment participation from organizations that also lookup to well-being and improvement of quality of life.
 Any communitarian organization can be added for free: camps, church, OTS programs, etc.